History of Kody Clemens in Timeline

 2018: Drafted by Detroit Tigers

-In 2018, Kody Clemens was selected by the Detroit Tigers in the MLB draft.
+In 2018, Kody Clemens was selected by the Detroit Tigers with the 79th overall pick of the MLB draft.

 2019: Promotion to Erie SeaWolves

-In 2019, Kody Clemens began the season with Lakeland before being promoted to the Double-A Erie SeaWolves at the end of the season.
+In 2019, Kody Clemens began the season with the Lakeland Flying Tigers before being promoted to the Double-A Erie SeaWolves at the end of the season.

-In July 2020, with the minor league baseball season canceled due to the COVID-19 pandemic, Kody Clemens played for Team Texas of the Constellation Energy League.
+In July 2020, due to the COVID-19 pandemic canceling the minor league baseball season, Kody Clemens played for Team Texas of the Constellation Energy League and was named MVP of his team.

 On November 19, 2021, Kody Clemens was selected to the Detroit Tigers' 40-man roster to protect him from the Rule 5 draft.